Basketball in Israel: Amare Stoudemire

 Amare Stoudemire, from the National Basketball Association, best known for his time with the Phoenix Suns and New York Knicks, in the summer of 2013, became a major shareholder of Hapoel Jerusalem Basketball Club together with sports agent Arn Tellem and Ori Allon.
 The team moved into its new home, the Jerusalem Arena, in August 2014.
 Stoudemire, in the summer of 2014 was scheduled to conduct his first camp in Israel, in Tel Aviv.
 Due to Operation Protective Edge he canceled the camp on 14 July.
 He ended up playing for Jerusalem and Maccabi Tel Aviv.

 NBA/WNBA players from Israel

 Omri Casspi played for seven different teams over a ten-year NBA career.
 He was drafted 23rd overall in the 2009 NBA draft, making him the first Israeli to be selected in the first round of an NBA draft.

 Gal Mekel, returned to Israel in 2016 after previously playing for the Dallas Mavericks and New Orleans Pelicans.
 He previously played college basketball for two years at Wichita State.

+Deni Avdija currently plays for the Portland Trail Blazers.

 Shay Doron, in 2007 played for the New York Liberty.